 2) Annular Volume Calculations

 Annular Volume calculations, though a little longer, are more accurate.
 These calculations are based on the formula for determining the volume of a cylinder (πr2h).

 Annular capacity in bbl/ft = (Dh^2 – Dp^2) ÷1029.4

 Dh & Dp in inches

-Once pump output has been determined, it will be necessary to draw profile of the wellbore, illustrating and defining the various diameters and lengths.
-Included should be the inside diameters of the riser, Casing, casing liner (One of Types Of Casing) and open hole, and the inside and outside diameters of the Drill Pipe, Heavy Weight Drill Pipe HWDP and Drill Collar.
+Once mud pump output has been determined, it will be necessary to draw a profile of the wellbore, illustrating and defining the various diameters and lengths.
+Included should be the inside diameters of the riser, Casing, casing liner (One of Types Of Casing), and open hole, and the inside and outside diameters of the Drill Pipe, Heavy Weight Drill Pipe HWDP, and Drill Collar.
 Draw the well model using this information (Figure 3) and update it whenever necessary

-These calculations assume the there are no washouts and no Under gauge Holes, and the open hole is the Drill Bit diameter.
+These calculations assume that there are no washouts and no Under gauge Holes, and the open hole is the Drilling Bit diameter.
 Since most wellbores will suffer a certain amount of washout, (which increases the hole size) the theoretical lag is usually an underestimation.

 This calculation is important when compared to tracer (actual) lag information.
 It can provide useful information concerning borehole conditions.

-There are two methods used in calculating theoretical lag time:
+There are two methods used in calculating theoretical drilling lag time: